Infinity Nikki: Accolades

 In December 2024, Infinity Nikki was nominated for IGN's Game of the Year.

-It won the player-voted Breakthrough of the Year at Ultra Console Game's 2024 Game Awards ceremony.
+It won Breakthrough of the Year at the UCG Game Awards 2024.
 It won 2025 Apple Design Awards for Visuals and Graphics.
-At the 2026 NYX Game Awards, Infinity Nikki was recognized with two awards in the PC Game category: Best Art Direction and Open World.
+At the 2026 NYX Game Awards, it was recognized with two awards in the PC Game category: Best Art Direction and Open World.

 Mixed reviews in 1.5 update

 On 29 April 2025, the game released its 1.5 version update.
 At the same time, the game launched on Steam to mixed reviews.
 The launch was heavily criticized for the state of its release, as players have encountered bugs and issues.
-Infold and Papergames allegedly censored the term “boycott” in-game and in official community social media channels, prompting players to call for a "girlcott" to circumvent these restrictions.
+Infold and Papergames allegedly censored the term "boycott" in-game and in official community social media channels, prompting players to call for a "girlcott" to circumvent these restrictions.
 The development team of the game issued an apology and extended Version 1.5's end date to ensure stability and prevent recurring issues.
 They also shared updated plans for the delay period, compensation, and key optimizations.